EsbenUrbak/Airbnb/README.md

 # Airbnb

 Analysis of Airbnb London data.
-Please see the medium article for a quick write up of results
+Please see the medium article for a quick write up of results I have done the analysis using colab.
+So the easiest (I find) is simply to open it in colab using the "link" at the top of the file.

 In this colab workbook I take a look at the London Airbnb data sets - mainly the calender and Listings data sets.